– Reuters Special Report

 In February 2013, International Law Office awarded Evan its Client Choice Award for the Litigation category in Washington, D.C.
 This award, which is based entirely on client nominations and references, is given to one lawyer per city.
 According to ILO's press release, "[c]lients are asked to rate individual lawyers and law firms on the following client service criteria: quality of legal advice, value for money, commercial awareness, effective communication, billing transparency, tailored fee structures, response time, sharing of expertise and use of technology."
 One client interviewed by ILO commented that "Evan Tager’s trial and appellate work for my company has facilitated a fundamental positive change in some of the most important legal doctrines impacting businesses."
 Another observed that "Evan’s reputation is that of a master strategist and communicator, with top-flight analytical skills and a unique ability to simplify the complex."
 And a third said that "Evan brings a value set and open-mindedness that allow him to become a trusted business partner, and he is eager to align his interests with the client’s."

-Legal Times, in its issue on leading appellate lawyers, said that "[w]hen a major company needs to find a lawyer in a key case involving class certification, punitive damages, or arbitration, there's a good chance it will hire Evan Tager."
-"In the past several years," the publication stated, Evan "has become the go-to attorney in a growing number of cases that matter to big businesses across the United States.”
-Evan has been listed as a leading lawyer for several years running in Chambers USA, Legal 500, and Benchmark Litigation.
-He also has been named as a top lawyer repeatedly in The Washingtonian.
-The 2009 edition of Legal 500 described Evan as a “professional and ethical thought leader” who is “responsive, committed to shared goals, and fair-minded.”
+In its issue on leading appellate lawyers, Legal Times said that "[w]hen a major company needs to find a lawyer in a key case involving class certification, punitive damages, or arbitration, there's a good chance it will hire Evan Tager."
+"In the past several years," the publication stated, Evan "has become the go-to attorney in a growing number of cases that matter to big businesses across the United States."

 Evan received his AB, magna cum laude from Princeton University in 1982 and his JD in 1985 from Stanford Law School, where he was Articles Editor of the Stanford Law Review and winner of the Board of Editors Award for Outstanding Editorial Contribution to the Stanford Law Review.
 Following law school, he served as a law clerk to Judge Mary M. Schroeder in the Ninth Circuit.